-On the convergence of Galerkin BEM for classical 2nd kind boundary integral equations in Lipschitz domains Simon Chandler-Wilde Department of Mathematics and Statistics University of Reading s.n.chandler-wilde@reading.ac.uk
+Do Galerkin methods converge for the classical 2nd kind boundary integral equations in polyhedra and Lipschitz domains?

+Simon Chandler-Wilde

+Department of Mathematics and Statistics University of Reading s.n.chandler-wilde@reading.ac.uk

-Joint work with: Euan Spence (Bath) Imperial-UCL Numerics Seminar, December, 2021.
+Joint work with: Euan Spence (Bath)

+Cardiff Seminar, November, 2022.

-U Lipschitz domains and an example we will meet later - Potential theory, 2nd kind boundary integral equations, and a long-standing open question - 3 The Hilbert space theory of Galerkin methods - Do all Galerkin BEMs, based on asymptotically dense subspace sequences and testing with L2 inner products, converge for the standard 2nd kind BIEs on Lipschitz and polyhedral domains?
+1 Lipschitz domains and an example we will meet later

+- Potential theory, 2nd kind boundary integral equations, and a long-standing open question - 3 The Hilbert space theory of Galerkin methods - Do all Galerkin BEMs, based on asymptotically dense subspace sequences and testing with L inner products, converge for the standard 2nd kind BIEs on Lipschitz and polyhedral domains?

 5 Some open questions